 We continue to see the recovery of both domestic and international air travel following the Covid-19 pandemic.
-During 2022, demand for air travel increased across most major markets, excluding China, particularly for leisure and short-haul trips.
-Overall global passenger traffic, measured in revenue passenger kilometers, rose substantially in 2022, and in November 2022 was approximately 75% of 2019 pre-pandemic levels, according to IATA.
-IATA expects that most regions will be at, or will exceed, pre-pandemic levels of traffic by the end of 2023.
-These forecasts are subject to downside risk if travel restrictions are re-imposed.
+During 2023, demand for air travel further increased across most major markets, particularly for leisure and short-haul trips, with the recovery accelerated by the re-opening of China.
+The number of passengers has continued to grow and is approaching prepandemic levels.
+Overall global passenger traffic, measured in revenue passenger kilometers ("RPKs"), rose substantially in 2023, and reached approximately 94% of 2019 pre-pandemic levels, according to the International Air Transport Association ("IATA").
+In addition, domestic travel set new highs in 2023 and RPKs exceeded 2019 pre-pandemic levels by 4%.
+IATA expects passenger demand to fully return to pre-Covid-19 levels in 2024.